 (Note this is just to heat up the water and doesn't take into consideration the heat loss during heat up and other environmental factors)

 A heat pump is designed to maintain a pool temperature by running everyday.
 This ensure the water is always ready to swim in.

 Note that a pool heat pump sized for Extended season only will not be able to achieve the set temperature in the winter months.

 With regular maintenance and servicing, our heat pumps should extend much further into the future than our warranties.

 All our heat pumps come with the highest quality titanium finned heat exchangers, allowing you to use any type of water chemistry without worrying about the units lifetime.

 Having a pool cover will significantly reduce the size of the heat pump required for your pool, thus reducing the unit cost, that is due to its ability to save the heat supplied to the pool from being lost to the atmosphere.

 We have included details for minimum ventilation requirements for installations in the installation manual, click here for:

 2- Summer Eco unit installation manual.
 Click here

-Yes that is possible however, this will not reduce the size of the heat pump and that is because solar heating cannot be operated in certain climate conditions for instance if the weather is cloudy only the pool heat pump will be operating thus you need it’s full capacity to work.
+Yes that is possible however, this will probably not reduce the size of the heat pump significantly, this is because solar heating cannot be operated in certain climate conditions for instance if the weather is cloudy only the pool heat pump will be operating thus you need it’s full capacity to work.